datosh/k8s-website/content/en/blog/_posts/2023-01-17-confidential-kubernetes.md

-[ARM TrustZone](https://www.arm.com/technologies/trustzone-for-cortex-a) which is optimized for embedded devices such as smartphones, tablets, and smart TVs, as well as [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) which are only available on [Amazon Web Services](https://aws.amazon.com/) and have a different attacker model compared to the CPU-based solutions by Intel and AMD.
+[ARM TrustZone](https://www.arm.com/technologies/trustzone-for-cortex-a) which is optimized for embedded devices such as smartphones, tablets, and smart TVs, as well as [AWS Nitro Enclaves](https://aws.amazon.com/ec2/nitro/nitro-enclaves/) which are only available on [Amazon Web Services](https://aws.amazon.com/) and have a different threat model compared to the CPU-based solutions by Intel and AMD.

 ### Security properties and feature set

 In the following, we will review the security properties and additional features these new technologies bring to the table.
-Not all solutions will provide all properties, and we will discuss each technology in further detail in their respective chapter.
+Not all solutions will provide all properties, and we will discuss each technology in further detail in their respective section.

 The **Confidentiality** property ensures that information cannot be viewed while it is in use in the TEE.
 This provides us with the highly desired feature to secure